DEMON1A/VCS/README.md

 - If you believe you found a security issue on VCS feel free to contact me via the contact information on my github account. or you can open an issue on github with it.

-### Found VCS Helpful? :heartbeat:
+## Found VCS Helpful? :heartbeat:
-- Giving it a Star :star: will be great. and i will be really thankful for that. otherwise, you can support us via the sponser links on the repository to keep VCS working and **available to public** :heart:
+- Giving it a :star: will be great. and i will be really thankful for that. otherwise, you can support us via the sponser links on the repository to keep VCS working and **available to public** :heart: